/Passle/66030b5f24299750fade21de/SearchServiceImages/2025-12-25-00-29-58-703-694c8586b6062d4a21e7a1ec.jpg)

 Parents and guardians have a federal constitutional right to be informed if their public school student child expresses gender incongruence.
 Teachers and school staff have a federal constitutional right to accurately inform the parent or guardian of their student when the student expresses gender incongruence.
 These federal constitutional rights are superior to any state or local laws, state or local regulations, or state or local policies to the contrary.

-Even through school districts themselves are not defendants, this ruling has implications for districts and their policies because the Attorney General and CDE are no longer permitted to enforce the laws that form the foundation of policies prohibiting staff from sharing with parents that students are going by a differently gendered name and/or pronouns at school.
+This ruling has implications for districts and their policies because the Attorney General and CDE are no longer permitted to enforce the laws that form the foundation of policies prohibiting staff from sharing with parents that students are going by a differently gendered name and/or pronouns at school.
 Importantly, the injunction does not require districts to affirmatively notify parents when a student goes by a different name and/or pronouns than those assigned at birth.

 F3 law is monitoring the status of the appeal and stands ready to advise its California clients regarding the implications of this ruling to their specific situations.